 Maruti Suzuki has completed its entire BS6 transition, and during that, it has introduced some new engine technologies as well.
 The company's BS6 petrol engines ranging from as 0.8-litre to compact 1.5-litre.
 These engines have proven their mettle with incredible fuel efficiencies, refined nature and impeccable reliability.

-Here are all the BS6 compliant petrol engines which Maruti Suzuki uses for its passenger vehicles.
+Here are all the Maruti Suzuki's BS6 compliant petrol engines which are used for its passenger vehicles.

 Currently the smallest engine in the entire lineup of Maruti Suzuki, the F8D engine is a 0.8-litre naturally aspirated three-cylinder unit.
 It is one of the company's oldest engines.
 This particular engine powers only one car in the lineup, the Alto (INR 2.95 lakh* onwards).
-It was upgraded to BS6 in 2019.
+The Maruti Alto was upgraded to BS6 in 2019.

 This three-cylinder gasoline engine in the Maruti Alto is capable of producing a maximum power output of 48 PS @ 6,000 rpm and a peak torque of 69 Nm @ 3,500 rpm.
 It is coupled to a 5-speed gearbox as standard and returns a fuel economy of 22.05 km/l.